 Advice is a noun meaning an opinion or recommendation.

 It’s common to see someone write, “Thanks for the good advise.”
 If you tend to make this mistake, may I advise you to take my advice and double-check your spelling?

 4. Do you write definately?

-This is a common misspelling of definitely.
+How about defiantly?
+Both are common misspellings of definitely.
 And you definitely want to spell this one correctly.

 I know you do.

 Because I hang out in homeschooling circles, I often see the word cirriculum used on homeschool message boards, blogs, Twitter, and Facebook.
 If you’re guilty of dropping this brick on people’s toes, remember that ci makes a soft /s/ sound (cigar, cinnamon), but cu makes a hard /k/ sound (cube, curtain).
 My advice?
 Spell it correctly—curriculum.
 Your readers will thank you.

 As a matter of fact, they won’t notice at all.

 definately definitely a good thing.